skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/index.md

 ### Presentation

-If you are doing this workshop as part of an AWS event then there will usually be a 30 minute presentation before the hands-on exercise.
+If you are doing this workshop as part of an AWS event then there will usually be a presentation (lasting about 30 minutes) before the hands-on exercise.
 Here is the [presentation deck](./presentation.pdf).

 ## Requirements